Mount Hutt: Gallery

+Climate

+Mount Hutt in the Koppen-Geiger Classification System, is a Tundra Climate (ET).
+Mount Hutt features a cold enough temperature for skifields.
+Below is a climate of Mount Hutt Skifield:

 Fauna

 During the summer months four species of Alpine grasshoppers can be found within the ski field boundary.
 They include Sigaus villosus which can be found along the ridgelines, Brachaspis nivalis which lives on the rocky scree, Sigaus australis and Paprides nitidus which both live in the alpine tussocklands.